-Have you been experiencing pain or discomfort in your feet or ankles?
+Have you been experiencing pain or discomfort in your feet, ankles, or legs?
 If you’re not sure of the cause, a biomechanical assessment can help get to the root of the problem.
 Get in touch with My Foot Medic to book an assessment and find the best treatment.

-An assessment is an examination of your lower limb function.
-It aims to diagnose and uncover the cause of your foot pain or symptoms.
+A Biomechanical assessment is an examination of your lower limb function.
+It aims to diagnose and uncover the cause of your pain or symptoms.

 By having a clear understanding of how your lower limbs function, and where abnormalities might be coming from, a podiatrist will be able to advise you on how to relieve any pain you might be experiencing.

 In a biomechanical assessment, a medical professional may analyse your bones, joints, muscles, tendons, ligaments, and nerves.
 A gait assessment will analyse your posture and walking pattern.
 They’ll also assess your shoes to see if they are impacting your feet or ankles.

 When you arrive for your assessment, a podiatrist will carry out examinations to check for potential abnormalities and causes of foot, ankle, knee, or back pain.

 Examinations may include:

 You might opt for a biomechanical analysis if you’ve noticed any discomfort or pain when you walk or stand.
 This might be due to an injury or overuse that indicates an underlying issue.
 Alternatively, it could be a congenital deformity.

 Most of our bodies are not completely symmetrical.
 You might have one leg slightly longer than the other or have torsion in the pelvis.
 While these things may not seem immediately detrimental, over time they can cause imbalance and put pressure on certain parts of your legs or feet.

 EXCESS PRESSURE MAY MANIFEST IN PROBLEMS SUCH AS: